A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: Carré du champ

 Hence $\sum_n \Gam_H(\xi_n,\eta_n)$ converges absolutely with respect to $\norm{\cdot}_{\M^\ast}$ to some $\omega\in\M^\ast$.
 Since the space $\M_\ast$ of $\sigma$-weakly continuous linear functionals is closed in $\M^\ast$, we have $\omega\in \M_\ast$.

 Now let $(a_i)$ be a sequence in $\M$ such that $a_i\to 0$ $\sigma$-weakly.
 Then

 Hence $L$ is $\sigma$-weakly continuous. \end{proof}

-\begin{definition} Let $\E$ be a quantum Dirichlet form on the tracial von Neumann algebra $(\M,\tau)$.
+\begin{definition}[Energy dominant trace] Let $\E$ be a quantum Dirichlet form on the tracial von Neumann algebra $(\M,\tau)$.
 We say that $\tau$ is \emph{energy dominant} if one of the equivalent assertions of Theorem \ref{char_energy_dom} holds. \end{definition} As already seen in the proof of Theorem \ref{char_energy_dom}, if the trace $\tau$ is energy dominant, the functional $\Gam_\H(\xi)$ has a unique $\sigma$-weakly continuous extension to $\M$ for all $\xi\in\H$ of the same norm.
-Since
+Since $L$ is non-degenerate, this extension is still a positive functional.